-HERE is no greater or more striking contrast than exists between a thing that is alive and a thing that is dead; between a product of nature and a product of mechanism; between a thing that has a principle within it and a "thing of shreds and patches."
-The human mind notices this contrast between the various objects that come before it, the quicker and the more sharply because it is itself a living thing, and because its own operations are unifying, organising, and vivifying in their nature.
-We sometimes speak of the mechanism of the human understanding, and of a mechanising process as going on within it. | ture abhors art and artifice, as decidedly as,

-But this language is metaphorical, and employed to denote the uniformity and certainty of intellectual processes, rather than their real nature.
-Man is a living soul, and there is no action anywhere, or in anything, that is more truly and purely vital, more entirely diverse from and hostile to the mechanical and the dead, than the genuine action of the human mind.
-Hence it is that the mind notices this contrary quality and characteristic in an object with the rapidity of instinct, and starts back from it with a sort of organic recoil.
-Life detects death, and shrinks from death, instantaneously.
-Navacuum.
+THERE is no greater or more striking contrast, than exists between a thing that is alive, and a thing that is dead; between a product of nature, and a product of mechanism; between a thing which has a principle within it, and a "thing of shreds and patches."
+The human mind notices this contrast between the various objects that come before it, the quicker and the more sharply, because it is itself a living thing, and because its own operations are unifying, organizing, and vivifying, in their nature.
+We sometimes speak of the mechanism of the human understanding, and of a mechani-But this language is zing process as going on within it. metaphorical, and employed to denote the uniformity and certainty of intellectual processes, rather than their real na-Man is a living soul, and there is no action anywhere, or in any thing, that is more truly and purely vital, more entirely diverse from and hostile to the mechanical and the dead, than the genuine action of the human mind. is, that the mind notices this contrary quality and characteristic in an object, with the rapidity of instinct, and starts back from it with a sort of organic recoil.
+Life detects death, and shrinks from death instantaneously.
+Nature abhors Art and artifice, as decidedly as, according to the old philosophy, it abhors a vacuum.